 Ninja Foodi Tuna Noodle Casserole

-Who doesn’t love tuna noodle casserole?
-It was a staple meal in my era.
-She also made what we call pressure cooker chicken and rice now.
+This meal was a staple meal in my era.
+My mom also made what we call pressure cooker chicken and rice.
 She had to use the stovetop back then though.
 Incorporating a vegetable was always important.
-So, peas are added to our tuna casserole but of course they’re optional if you aren’t a fan.
+So, peas are added but optional if you aren’t a fan.
+Mushrooms bring a great flavor to this recipe too.
+Those are optional too if you want it just plain with no additional add ins.

 Most pressure cooker recipes using a creamy sauce takes a few minutes to really thicken up.
 If you want that outcome then I suggest taking the lid off once it’s done and let it sit for 10 minutes or so.
+It will need a bit of time to cool before serving anyway so this will allow it to thicken up a bit.

 You can always take some sauce out and into a small bowl and whisk some cornstarch into it too, then add back into the pot and stir to thicken it quicker.